dma-neves/dcpu/README.md

 # 8bitCPU

 **Note**
-  - CPU is being redesigned.
-Current version doesnt fully work yet.
+  - README isn't fully updated.

 **Description:**
   - A simple 8bit cpu devoloped in VHDL implicitly using logic gates and a structural (instead of high level behavioral) description (exception for the DFlipFlop implementation because of latching issues).
 Devoleped using the Xilinx ISE tool.